Greyson-M/Greyson-M.github.io/projects/RoeSolver.md

 - $\gamma$ is the ratio of specific heats, which is a constant for a given gas.
 For air, $\gamma \approx 1.4$.

 ## Numerical Solution
 I use a [Godunov finite volume method](https://en.wikipedia.org/wiki/Godunov%27s_scheme) to solve the Euler equations.
-The method is based on the idea of partitioning the domain into a grid of cells and solving the equations in each cell.
-The fluxes at the boundaries of the cells are computed using a Riemann solver.
-The [Riemann problem](https://en.wikipedia.org/wiki/Riemann_problem) is an initial value problem that consists of two constant states separated by a discontinuity.
-The solution to the Riemann problem gives the fluxes at the boundaries of the cells.
+The method is based on the idea of partitioning the domain into a grid of cells where each cell has a constant value.
+The fluxes at the boundaries of each cell are found from the solution to the [Riemann problem](https://en.wikipedia.org/wiki/Riemann_problem) that cooresponds with the cell interface.

 For the Riemann solver, I used the method of Roe.
 The Roe solver is based on a [linearization](https://en.wikipedia.org/wiki/Linearization) of the the equations around a "Roe average" of the two constant states.